WICG/trust-token-api/REGISTRATION.md

 Disclosure & Acknowledgement: {Disclosure Version this request acknowledges}

-4. I understand the technical restrictions on key rotation frequency of 60 days in the PST API.5.
-I understand that attempts to bypass these restrictions may result in my issuer registration being revoked.6.
-I understand that my issuer registration will be valid for a period of six months after the key commitment is accepted, and that I will need to re-register in this repository following that six-month period.
+1. I understand the technical restrictions on key rotation frequency of 60 days in the PST API.
+2. I understand that attempts to bypass these restrictions may result in my issuer registration being revoked.
+3. I understand that my issuer registration will be valid for a period of six months after the key commitment is accepted, and that I will need to re-register in this repository following that six-month period.